Which Purina Pro Plan Sport Recipes

 And lastly, this recipe includes menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

-Judging by its ingredients alone, Purina Pro Plan Sport dog food looks like a below-average dry product.
+Based on its ingredients alone, Purina Pro Plan Sport looks like an average dry dog food.

 As a group, the brand features an average protein content of 33% and a mean fat level of 21%.
 Together, these figures suggest a carbohydrate content of 38% for the overall product line.

-When you consider the protein-boosting effect of the brewers yeast and pea protein, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten and corn germ meals, this looks like the profile of a kibble containing a moderate amount of meat.

-Purina Pro Plan Sport is a dry dog food using a moderate amount of named meat and by-product meals as its main source of animal protein, thus earning the brand 2.5 stars.
+Purina Pro Plan Sport is a grain-inclusive dry dog food that uses a moderate amount of named meat and by-product meals as its dominant source of animal protein, thus earning the brand 4 stars.

 - Purina Beneful and Pro Plan Dog Food Recall (3/11/2016)

 - Purina One Beyond Dog Food Recall (8/30/2013)